Skip to main content

 Historian Evan Thomas wrote in his biography of Revolutionary War naval hero John Paul Jones, "In the 18th century the world was sharply divided.
 There was the great chain of being, in which you were born to your caste."

 In the 18th century, Irish, Africans and Native people were often cast as the lowest people on the colonial social stratum, and often found themselves in similar circumstances.
-New England newspapers of full of advertisements for Irish, African and Native people escaping their captivity and going on the run, especially in the first half of the century when chattel slavery for Blacks and Indigenous and indentured servitude for Irish affected these groups in various ways.
+New England newspapers are full of advertisements for Irish, African and Native people escaping their captivity and going on the run, especially in the first half of the century when chattel slavery for Blacks and Indigenous and indentured servitude for Irish affected these groups in various ways.

 Eve of the American Revolution: "A rabble of negroes, mulattoes, Irish Teagues"